danielshaving/Dataguru_Tutorials/README.md

-# This is an on-going building model for object detection with slides and source coding.
+# This is an on-going building model for the tutorials of object detection with my slides and codings.

 * Tutorial 1